Scottish Paperweights & Related Objects for Sale

 on the picture to see a larger image![]() |

-cane.
-It is faceted with one large top facet and six smaller
+It is faceted with one large top facet and twelve smaller side

 Click